Kfar Uria: History

+By mid-1913, the place was sold to thirty families of Bialystok Jews who bought it with the help of the Berlin Society for the Settlement of the Land of Israel (ICA).
+Following this, Eliezer Krasner was appointed as manager and he brought laborers to establish farms for the owners.
+The first group of laborers left the place as they claimed that Krasner lacks managerial experience and engages in religious coercion.
+Religious workers were brought to replace them.
+In February 1914 the place suffered from an attack by the Arabs of the area.
+In May 1914, Eliezer Krasner was fired and in his place was brought a family of supervisors.
+In July of that year, 25 Jewish laborers and 20 Arab laborers worked on the farm.

+After World War I a work group of Levi Eshkol arrived to Kfar Urias and stayed there for about two years.
+At the beginning of 1920, a group of 14 workers stayed there but later that year, they moved to Degania Bet on the occasion of the settlement of the landowners there.

+Later that year, representatives of five families from Bialystok Jews came to the place and in 1921 eight families out of 30 people who were land owners.
+Another 11 of the land owners lived in the Land of Israel but not in the settlement and the rest were abroad.
+This situation meant that tax debts accumulated on the uncultivated lands.
+Attempts to find Jewish tenants for the land to pay the tax were unsuccessful and there was an intention to lease the land to Arabs.

 According to a census conducted in 1922 by the British Mandate authorities, Kfar Uria had a population of 40 Jews.
 The census in 1931 recorded 10 Muslim inhabitants living in 2 houses.

-In the 1929 Palestine riots Arab rioters from Jerusalem attacked Kfar Uria, with some local help, robbed and burned down the village.
+In the 1929 Palestine riots 300 Arab rioters from Jerusalem attacked Kfar Uria, with some local help, robbed and burned down the village.
 The inhabitants of the adjacent Arab villages for the most part were on good terms with the village's residents and many treated the moshav's association director, Baruch Yakimovsky, as their mukhtar (village chief).
 He was on amicable terms with mukhtars in surrounding villages.
 The farmers of the area, both Jews and Arabs, cooperated and defended each other against raiding nomadic Bedouin.

 Six Jewish families who had stayed behind were later smuggled out by the mukhtar of Beit Far via one of the ancient natural tunnels that crisscrosses the area.
 Yakimovsky managed, with the cooperation of some local mukhtars to work Kfar Uria's land for a few more years.
 In 1944, Jewish stonecutters from Kurdistan rebuilt the village on the ruins of the original site, around 1.5 km north-west Khirbat Ism Allah, but not on village land.